eromatiya/blurredfox/README.md

 ### I hate the colors!
 Why is everything transparent?!

-1. Use the solid color scheme by editing the `userChrome.css`.
+1. Use the [solid color scheme](https://github.com/manilarome/blurredfox/blob/master/colors/solid.css) by editing the `userChrome.css`.
 2. You can change the colors yourself.
-3. The transparency is only applied to `Dark` and `Light` mod under the blurred color scheme. `No transparency == No blur`.
+3. The transparency is only applied to `Dark` and `Light` mode under the blurred color scheme. `No transparency == No blur`.

 ### How can I set or change the colors for the Default color mode?